AShenawy/Game-AI---2D/README.md

 # Game AI - Unity Engine
- AI design project using Unity Engine for 'Artificial Intelligence for Games' course
+ AI design project using Unity Engine for 'Artificial Intelligence for Games' course.
+A pdf version of this document with images can be found in the 'Documentation' folder.
+A video recording the scenes and what is expected is available in the 'Video' folder.

 ## Introduction
 This project implements AI Behaviour in Unity game engine.
 This is made for the 'Artificial Intelligence for Games' course in Tallinn University.